ivanvc/tpl/README.md

 `tpl` includes Sprig functions, refer to their [documentation](https://masterminds.github.io/sprig/).

-It also defines the `include` function as defined by Helm.
+* `include`: This function is as defined by Helm.
 So you can include templates defined before, see the [JSON](#JSON) example to see its usage.
+* `fileSize`: This function returns a human-readable file size from integer bytes, i.e. given the input "1024", it returns "1.0 kB".

 ## License